ianychoi/azure-cognitive-services-with-react/README.md

 # Azure Cognitive Services with React

-Using Face API as an example - hello!
+Using Face API as an example - hello, world!

 How to use